yannickLega/Template-MVC-DAO/README.md

 # Template-MVC-DAO
-simple template MVC with DAO for a good start
+simple template MVC with DAO
+BDD routing and HtAccess
+go to core folder > bdd
+setup your credentials
+you're ready to go